Variations9/CSVTools/Quick-Start-ReadMe.md

 Master Spreadsheet Generator - Create a Spreadsheet of your entire project.
 Developed by Citizen Lazlo, Production & Technical Artist, Port Townsend, WA.

-(Development, Bloviations, and vibe-coding conducted with the help of a.i. )
+(Development, Bloviations, and vibe-coding conducted with a.i. assistance including Claude Code & GPT Codex)
 ============================================================================

 Adventures in Coding :  Recently, I had this vague notion in mind that when